sky121/Assignment3/README.md

     index.txt is the inverted index corpus that we built.
 The format of the index.txt is as follow:
             Token:NumOfDoc,Document ID: term frequency
-    docidToUrl.json is a json file that associates each DocId to Url cache.txt is a temprry text file that contains nothing(you may delete it) doc_vector_length.txt is a text file that associated each docId with the sum of square of the term frequencies used in query.py
+    docidToUrl.json is a json file that associates each DocId to Url cache.txt is a temporary text file that contains nothing(you may delete it once Indexer.py is finished running) doc_vector_length.txt is a text file that associated each docId with the sum of square of the term frequencies used in query.py